KevinAHM/fablevoice/README.md

 An unofficial Chrome extension for Friends & Fables.

 For Text-To-Speech, get an API key from https://www.cartesia.ai They have a free plan for testing purposes.
-Cost ends up around $2.4-$3.0 per hour of audio generated
+Cost ends up around $2.4-$3.0 per hour of audio generated.

 Please see the Cartesia's [acceptable use policies](https://cartesia.ai/legal/acceptable-use.html) and OpenAI's [usage policies](https://openai.com/policies/usage-policies/) before using this addon.